triple-Mu/YOLOv8-TensorRT/README.md

 - `--engine` : The Engine you export.
 - `--imgs` : The images path you want to detect.
 - `--show` : Whether to show detection results.
+- `--seg` : Whether to infer with segment model.
 - `--out-dir` : Where to save detection results images.
 It will not work when use `--show` flag.
 - `--device` : The CUDA deivce you use.
 - `--profile` : Profile the TensorRT engine.